30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 And here’s another mistake I learned from experience: always read those airline emails.

 Budget airlines send reminders about online check-in, and skipping that step can lead to extra charges at the airport counter.
+Some airlines even charge for printing a boarding pass or checking in late.

 7. Choose the Right Suitcase Size